 Connective tissue is one of four main types of tissue in the body.
 The others are epithelial, muscle and nervous tissue.
 Connective tissue is a fibrous tissue made largely of collagen, the most abundant protein in mammals.
 There are many kinds of connective tissue including loose, dense, elastic, reticular and adipose connective tissue.
 In addition, there are embryonic connective tissues, bone, cartilage and blood.

-Fibroblasts and the Extracellular Matrix:
+Fibroblasts and the Extracellular Matrix

-Dense connective tissues, in particular, is used to form ligaments and tendons.
-Ligaments are rope-like tissue bundles that attach bones to each other and are found at the joints.
-Tendons attach bones to the surrounding skeletal muscle tissue.
+Dense connective tissue is used to form ligaments and tendons.
+Ligaments are rope-like tissue bundles that attach bones to each other and are found in joints whereas tendons attach bones to the surrounding skeletal muscle tissue.
 Dense connective tissue also makes up the dermis.
 The tissue matrix is made almost entirely of collagen, which is the most abundant protein in mammals.
-Interspersed between the collagen fibers of dense connective tissue, are fibroblasts, which produce a collagen subunit, tropocollagen, which is used to construct larger collagenous aggregates.
+Interspersed between the collagen fibers of dense connective tissue are fibroblasts which produce a collagen subunit, tropocollagen, used to construct larger collagenous aggregates.

-Fibroblasts and Fibrocytes:
+Fibroblasts and Fibrocytes

 Fibroblasts come in various shapes and sizes, as well as in an activated and non-activated form.
 Fibroblasts are the activated form (the suffix “blast” refers to a metabolically active cell), while fibrocytes are considered less active.
 However, sometimes both fibroblasts and fibrocytes are not designated as being different and are simply referred to as fibroblasts.
 Morphologically, fibroblasts can be distinguished from fibrocytes by their abundance of rough endoplasmic reticulum and relatively larger size.